Why the city between the mountain and the sea is attracting more visitors than ever (and converting a good chunk of them into permanent residents)

-From magnificent mountain vistas to sun kissed beaches, historic winelands and a buzzing city centre, expat life in Cape Town means that you are spoiled for choice when it comes to incredible experiences on your doorstep.
-Add to that the diverse and friendly locals and it’s no wonder that the city in the shadow of the mountain regularly tops top-10-lists on well-regarded sites like Lonely Planet and National Geographic!
+From magnificent mountain vistas to sun-kissed beaches, historic winelands and a buzzing city centre, expat life in Cape Town mean that you are spoiled for choice when it comes to incredible experiences on your doorstep.
+Add to that the diverse and friendly locals and it’s no wonder that the city in the shadow of the mountain regularly tops top-10 lists on well-regarded sites like Lonely Planet and National Geographic!

 When it comes to semigration (relocating from one city to another within the same country), the Western Cape remains a popular choice among South Africans.
 In 2021, 35% of the people who semigrated in South Africa moved to Cape Town - up from 31% in 2020.

 Beyond the abundant natural beauty and enviable lifestyle perks, people who choose to move to Cape Town recognize that this is a well-run metro that offers first-class services.

 For those who chose to move to Cape Town, South Africa, from overseas, the city offers a European standard of municipal services alongside the excitement of incredible cultural diversity.

 The reasonable cost of living in Cape Town and excellent quality of life have attracted a diverse community of people from across the globe.
 According to the Mercer Cost of Living Survey, living in Cape Town is 65% less expensive than living in London and 55% less than in Melbourne.